andarazoroflove/encoding/README.md

 they cut the frame-rate to 15fps, set the audio at 96KHz MP3, and squished the holy shit out of the movies.
 They looked fine on a 320x240 NTSC TV though, didn't they?
 Ahh, who cares.
-The "secret sauce" TMD .vcf file for making some of your own TMD MovieZ in TMPGEnc.
+The "secret sauce" TMD .vcf file for making some of your own TMD MovieZ in TMPGEnc is here.
 Multiple versions of the originally free TMPENC are here as well as lots of other ancient codecs and goodies.

 I CLAIM NO RESPONSIBLITY FOR ANY OF THESE FILES, I just don't want them lost